LakesideMiners/keysmashzappies/README.md

-my READMEs are not normaly like this, just an fyi, also I still need to get spellcheck installed on my IDE as of right now, this can't tell if someone has keysmashed or not. it also can't give zappies, i wont be able to test that till I get my PiShock either, but the PiShock api is straight forward, so yee
+my READMEs are not normaly like this, just an fyi, also I still need to get spellcheck installed on my IDE as of right now, this can't tell if someone has keysmashed or not. it also can't give zappies, i wont be able to test that till I get my PiShock either, but the PiShock api seems to be stright forward

 I have stuff from oxford 5000, corncobs misspelling list, keysmashes were made from https://github.com/galenguyer/galenguyer.github.io.v1/blob/7bac2fa62bf89dd97e4321faa745bf3fd2a08c06/keysmash.html